baofinance/bao-factory/README.md

 # bao-factory

 Canonical Bao Factory contracts plus deterministic deployment helpers.
 We keep the factory in this dedicated subtree because its build needs to be _boringly consistent_: the same compiler flags, the same bytecode blob, and therefore the same deterministic deployment addresses across every downstream repo.
-The tree is vendored into `bao-base`, so consumers get updates via git rather than npm crates or copy/paste.

 ## Build status